Once you've created your widget, follow the appropriate steps below to add it to your website.

 Make the following changes to the snippet:

-<div>area with the following style (the id is just for explanatory purposes for this tutorial, it is not used for any other purpose so you can actually leave it out).
+- Add a <div> area with the following style (the id (Wrapper) is just for explanatory purposes for this tutorial, it is not used for any other purpose so you can actually leave the id=”Wrapper” it out).

-<div id=”Wrapper” style=”width: 100%; margin: 0 auto;”>(this sets the Wrapper to 100% of available width and center-justified).
-Together with the Width and Height settings of the SIZE & POSITION option under EMBED INFO on the right sidebar we can now change the displayed widget size (this should be at least 350px else the social media buttons won’t be displayed).
+- This sets the Wrapper to 100% of available width and center-justified.
+Together with setting the Width and Height settings of the SIZE & POSITION option under EMBED INFO on the right sidebar, we can now change the displayed widget size.
+Setting the width and the height can depend on the width:height ratio of the images you want to display in the slideshow.
+The width should be at least 350px else the 3 social media buttons won’t be displayed.

-- Remove the width and height attributes of the style part of the iframe and replace them with the indicated attributes (left: 0; width: 100%; height: 100%; position: absolute;)
+Remove the width and height (in pixel) attributes of the style part of the iframe and replace them with the indicated attributes: